 I personally do not recommend breeding Merle to Roan.

-I have done that once in the past and they were not pretty at all.
+I have done that once in the past and my opinion they were not pretty at all.

 I personally do like the Sable Merle as they are very unique.